realgrapedrop/xrpl-validator-dashboard/DOCKER_INSTALL.md

 This guide walks you through installing Docker and Docker Compose on Ubuntu, step by step.

+**Note:** The XRPL Validator Dashboard installer (`./install.sh`) automates this entire process in Part 1.
+This guide is provided for reference or manual installation.

 ## What is Docker?

 Docker is a platform that runs applications in isolated containers.
 The XRPL Validator Dashboard uses Docker to run: